A Weekend Break to Margate With Paul Camo

 A Weekend Break to Margate With Paul CamoPaul Camo

-Paul Camo is the creative director of Studio Camo, a graphic and brand design studio based in Margate that boasts a client list of large and independent brands, both locally and worldwide such as The O2, Nike, Turner Contemporary, People Dem Collective, NorthDown Brewery, and Warner Music.
+As the Creative Director of Studio Camo – a graphic and brand design studio based in Margate – Paul Camo has worked with a heavyweight client list that boasts the likes of Nike, Turner Contemporary, People Dem Collective, NorthDown Brewery and Warner Music.

 In this Guide

-“Palm Bay Skates is on Northdown Road, and it's basically the place I get all my caps from now.
-Run by Matt and Sarah, they make all their garments onsite, or use uk based factories for items they don't make themselves.
-They also have an embroidering machine onsite which is always in use making quality patches.
+“Palm Bay Skates is on Northdown Road, and it's the place [where] I get all my caps from now.
+Run by Matt and Sarah, they make all their garments onsite, or use UK-based factories for items they don't make themselves.
+They also have an embroidering machine onsite which is always in use, making quality patches.
 Their lines are constantly expanding but there's always a few essentials in store.
-Go check them out for baseball caps and jerseys. hoodies, t-shirts and beanies. ”More Info
+Go check them out for baseball caps, jerseys. hoodies, t-shirts and beanies.”More Info

-“There are a few really good art galleries and spaces here in Margate, Carl Freeman, Quench gallery, Crate and Penthouse Margate to name a few, but I'm picking out Well Projects as my tip.
-It's about 3/4 of the way up Northdown Road in Cliftonville, it's an artist lead gallery and publishers which always has very interestly curated exhibitions from emerging artists, which can range from video and sound installations, performances and talks to sculpture, ceramics, paintings and print based work.”More Info
+“There are a few really good art galleries and spaces here in Margate: Carl Freeman, Quench Gallery, Crate and Penthouse Margate – to name a few.
+But I'm picking out Well Projects as my tip.
+It's about three quarters of the way up Northdown Road in Cliftonville and it's an artist-led gallery.
+[It] always has very interesting, curated exhibitions from emerging artists, which can range from video and sound installations, performances and talks to sculpture, ceramics, paintings and print-based work.”More Info

 “Dalby's is a bit of a Margate institute.
 Simply put, it serves up a banging fry up.
 Perfect for a Sunday morning breakfast after a big night out.”More Info

-“Sargasso is a great restaurant out on the harbor arm, opposite the old town.
+“Sargasso is a great restaurant out on the harbour arm, opposite the old town.
 It is run by the team behind Brawn in London.
-They have a lot of locally sourced produce, the wine list is on point, and they're now doing the most gorgeous soft serve.
-Be sure to book in advance as it's a popular one due to its beautifully executed and delicious menu and buzzing atmosphere.”More Info
+They have a lot of locally-sourced produce, the wine list is on point and they're now doing the most gorgeous soft serve.
+Be sure to book in advance as it's a popular one due to its beautifully executed and delicious menu, and buzzing atmosphere.”More Info

 “If you've got time, you've got to check out the Shell Grotto.
 If you haven't got time, make time.
 It's not something you'll experience very often.
 It's a subterranean grotto that was discovered in 1835 and is covered with 4.6 million shells.
-Little is known about the shell ghotto's reason for being but one thing is for sure, it's quite amazing.
-Whilst you're at it also go visit the Margate Caves which is also nearby. ”More Info
+Little is known about the Shell Grotto's reason for being, but one thing is for sure – it's quite amazing.
+Whilst you're at it, also go visit the Margate Caves which is nearby.”More Info

-“Run by two local legends, Rae and Cynthia, Werkhaus is an expertly curated shop of modern utilitarian womenswear and vintage garments, on the High St. The shop used to be an old launderette.
+“Run by two local legends, Rae and Cynthia, Werkhaus is an expertly curated shop of modern utilitarian womenswear and vintage garments on High St. The shop used to be an old launderette.
 The High St has seen an influx of independent shops popping up in recent years.
-Whilst visiting Werkhaus it's also worth popping into Margate Gift Store, Kill Me Now and L'Absurde. ”More Info
+Whilst visiting Werkhaus, it's also worth popping into Margate Gift Store, Kill Me Now and L'Absurde.”More Info